How To Keep Your Windows PC Safe and Secure

 - Turn off autorun.
 Windows can be set to automatically run programs on USB sticks, CDs and DVDs.
 This is dangerous!
 USB sticks are often infected with viruses and if autorun is on then you'll get infected.
 Do a Google and Youtube search for "how to turn off autorun in Windows".
 Try to really avoid putting USB sticks in your computer unless you're sure they're safe.
 Also don't put your USB sticks in someone else's Windows computer.
 You must assume all other Windows computers are infected with viruses.

 - Don't use Hotmail or Yahoo mail.
 Only use Gmail.
 Gmail is usually very safe.
 It seems that Google is one of the very few tech companies that take customer security seriously.
 Yahoo has made it clear they're profoundly incompetent about customer security.

 - Be very extra careful about downloading and installing software from software download sites.
 Chances are it will be virus infected unless you know how to download safely.
-Most software download sites bundle their software with the equivalent of viruses.
+Most software download sites (like download dot com or SourceForge) bundle their software with the equivalent of viruses.

 - Avoid using debit cards if possible.
 Try to use only credit cards.
 With credit cards you have some buyer protection.
 With debit cards you may not have any buyer protection.
 Remember that your credit card is not directly connected to your checking account while a debit card is.
 That means if the bad guys steal your debit card info they can empty your bank account and the bank may not reimburse you.
 If you must use a debit card then connect it to a separate bank account that has a low balance.
 Every week or two look at your credit card and bank statements carefully and check for any fraudulent transactions.